basierend auf Bewertungen

 Western naturopathy and micronutrients

-In all traditional medicines in the world there are i.dR.
-Plants at the center: in Ayurveda, TCM, Tibetan medicine, etc. “Phytotherapy” is probably as old as humanity itself.
-Presumably, people simply followed their instincts when choosing certain plants in certain circumstances.
-With animals, for example, you can observed that whenever they are sick, they eat certain plants that are not normally part of their diet.
-This “self-medication” of animals is now even a separate branch of biology research as “zoopharmacognosy”.
+Plants are generally the focus of all traditional medicines in the world: in Ayurveda, in TCM, in Tibetan medicine, etc. "Phytotherapy" is probably as old as humanity itself.
+People probably simply followed their instincts when they resorted to certain plants under certain circumstances.
+For example, it can be observed that animals eat certain plants that are not normally part of their diet whenever they are sick.
+This "self-medication" by animals is now even a separate branch of research in biology known as "zoopharmacognosy".

-The Gauls, for example, Verbana was used as a sedative and mistletoe as a kind of panacea.
+The Gauls, for example, used verbana as a sedative and mistletoe as a kind of panacea.
 Caraway, coriander, tarragon and saffron were widely used by the ancient Egyptians.
 In Mesopotamia, garlic, mustard, hemp and fennel were used for medicinal purposes.
-Long before it was used in cardiac medicine, foxglove was used as a laxative and wound herb.
-Indian cuisine and Ayurvedic applications are unimaginable without turmeric and its active ingredient curcumin.
-The fact that many “Western” diseases hardly occur in India is discussed by many scientists, for example. attributed to the widespread use of turmeric.
+Foxglove was used as a laxative and wound herb long before it was used in cardiac medicine.
+Indian cuisine and applications in Ayurveda are unimaginable without turmeric and its active ingredient curcumin.
+The fact that many "western" diseases hardly occur in India is attributed by many scientists to the widespread use of turmeric.

-Traditional herbal medicine, based on centuries of experience, is also known as “monastic medicine” because it used to be used in ancient times.a who were monasteries that preserved and increased herbal medicine knowledge.
+Traditional herbal medicine, which is based on centuries of experience, is also called “monastic medicine” because in the past it was mainly the monasteries that preserved and increased herbal medicine knowledge.

-The best-known representative of monastic medicine is Hildegard von Bingen (1098-1179), who is generally believed to have founded European naturopathy.
-Two of her works on natural medicine in particular are still relevant today: “Physica” (Healing Power of Nature) and “Causae et Curae” (Causes and Treatments of Diseases), in which a large number of medicinal plants and recipes are described.
-Von Bingen has also already addressed the important issue of disease prevention as part of her nutrition theory.
-In addition, for Hildegard von Bingen, “healing and salvation”, i.e. physical and mental health, were inextricably linked - as is the case in TCM and Ayurveda, where people and their health are always viewed holistically.
+The most well-known representative of monastic medicine is Hildegard von Bingen (1098-1179), who is generally considered to have founded European naturopathy.
+Two of her works on naturopathy in particular are still relevant today: "Physica" (Healing Power of Nature) and "Causae et Curae" (Causes and Treatments of Diseases), in which a large number of medicinal plants and recipes are described.
+Von Bingen also addressed the very important issue of disease prevention as part of her nutritional theory.
+In addition, "healing and healing", i.e. physical and mental health, were inseparably linked for Hildegard von Bingen - as is the case in TCM and Ayurveda, where people and their health are always viewed holistically.

-In the West today, medicinal plants are mainly used.a used for colds, e.g. Thyme for coughs or sage for a sore throat.
-Other typical areas of application of plant medicine (cf. Prof. Dr. Andreas Michalsen, Healing with the power of nature, Insel-Verlag, p.
+In the West, medicinal plants are nowadays used primarily for colds, for example thyme for coughs or sage for sore throats.
+Other typical areas of application of plant medicine (see Prof. Dr. Andreas Michalsen, Healing with the Power of Nature, Insel-Verlag, p.
 256) are:

 • Depression: St. John's Wort